A Meditation on Peace, Justice, and Survival

 Stefan Schindler graduated with a B.A. in philosophy from Dickinson College in Carlisle, Pennsylvania.
 Awarded a Woodrow Wilson Fellowship, he received his Ph.D. in philosophy from Boston College in 1975.
 As Associate Professor in the Humanities Department at Berklee College of Music in Boston, he taught philosophy, psychology, education, and religion from 1976 to 1990.
 In 1988, he was awarded the Boston Baha’i Peace Award.
 He lived in a Zen temple in Cambridge for a year; an echo of his three years in Japan as a child.
 In Philadelphia, Pennsylvania, he taught at The University of Pennsylvania, La Salle University, The University of the Sciences, and Community College of Philadelphia.

 Dr. Schindler is a Trustee of The Life Experience School and Peace Abbey Foundation in Millis, Massachusetts.
 He wrote the Peace Abbey Courage of Conscience Awards for Howard Zinn and John Lennon.
 With Justice Lewis Randa, he co-founded The National Registry for Conscientious Objection, and co-wrote the Courage of Conscience Awards for Thich Nhat Hanh, Ram Dass, and the Dalai Lama.
 Schindler’s books include The Tao of Socrates, America’s Indochina Holocaust, Discoursing with the Gods, and Space is Grace.
 He currently teaches courses at Salem State University’s Lifelong Learning Institute.
-He is working on his next two books: Buddhism in a Seashell, and The Origins and Evolution of Buddhism in Tibet.
+His forthcoming book is Buddha’s Political Philosophy, an expansion of the same-titled essay which originally appeared here.

 For example, the primary function of the American military (unbeknownst to most American citizens, and resulting in a vast plurality of self-harming voters) is to make the world safe for the depredations and profit of the Fortune 500.
 Michael Parenti highlights the point when he astutely observes: “Third-world nations are not under-developed.
 They’re over-exploited.”
 The history of that exploitation must be well understood for self-harming voters to break the chains of illusion and comprehend America’s tragic repetition of the self-dooming empires of the past.
 See, for example, my concise, illustrated, student-friendly paperback America’s Indochina Holocaust: The History and Global Matrix of The Vietnam War.